erebe/wstunnel/README.md

 * Standalone archive for windows

 P.S: Please do not pay attention to Main.hs because as I hate to write command line code this file is crappy

+## Note

+V7.0.0 is a complete rewrite of wstunnel in Rust.
+Previous code in Haskell can be found on branch https://github.com/erebe/wstunnel/tree/haskell

+What to expect from previous version:
+* More throughput and less jitter due to Haskell GC.
+Most of you will not care, as it was performant enough already.
+But you can now saturate a gigabit ethernet card with a single connection
+* Command line is more homogeneous/has better UX.
+All tunnel can be specified multiple times
+* New bug, it is a rewrite (╯'□')╯︵ ┻━┻ ¯\\_(ツ)_/¯
+* Mainly for me to ease the maintenance of the project.
+I don't do a lot of haskell nowadays and it was harder for me to keep maintening the project over time, as I get lost in touch of the Haskell ecosystem and new release.
+* Armv7 build (aka raspberry pi), as new version of GHC (Haskell compiler) dropped its support

 ## Command line